Levitation (paranormal)

 Levitation or transvection, in the paranormal or religious context, is the claimed ability to raise a human body or other object into the air by mystical means.

-While believed in some religious and New Age communities to occur due to supernatural, psychic, or "energetic" phenomena, there is no scientific evidence of levitation occurring.
-Alleged cases of levitation can usually be explained by natural causes such as trickery, illusion, and hallucination.
+While believed in some religious and New Age communities to occur due to supernatural, miraculous, psychic, or "energetic" phenomena, there is no scientific evidence of levitation occurring.
+Alleged cases of levitation can usually be explained by deception and fraud, such as trickery, illusion, and hallucination.

 Religious views

 Various religions have claimed examples of levitation amongst their followers.
 This is generally used either as a demonstration of the validity or power of the religion, or as evidence of the holiness or adherence to the religion of the particular levitator.